 A nice looking plant is great, but a nice looking plant that quietly works its magic in the background on your health as you go about your regular routine is even better, however, according to pest control Kew you need to fumigate your home regularly to prevent bugs and insects inside of your home.

-Here are 15 houseplants that dramatically improve your health.
+Here are 15 indoor plants that you can choose from home that can dramatically improve your health.

 Spider plants are great against formaldehyde, carbon monoxide, and other toxic air impurities — these pollutants come with paper bags, waxed paper, napkins, plywood paneling, and synthetic fabrics.
 If you have poor indoor air quality and not much of a green thumb, a spider plant may be exactly what you need.
 It’s one of the easiest plants to care for and can be kept in less sunny places in your home since it typically doesn’t like to be placed under direct sunlight.